-Cash and cash equivalents comprise cash at banks and are subject to an insignificant risk of changes in value.
+Cash at banks are subject to an insignificant risk of changes in value.

-2.6 Funds
+2.7 Funds

 The Society maintains unrestricted funds and restricted funds.
 Funds set up for specific purposes are classified as restricted funds.
 Restricted funds may only be utilised in accordance with the purpose established by the source of such funds and are in contrast with the unrestricted funds over which the Society members retains full control of use in achieving any of its institutional purposes.